As delightful as our little ones are, sometimes we can’t help but get frustrated by the meltdowns and tantrums.

 4. Get Moving

-As many recent studies have shown, exercise can be a great way to channel nervous energy because it releases feel-good endorphins that uplift our mood.
+Many recent studies have shown, exercise can be a great way to channel nervous energy because it releases feel-good endorphins that uplift our mood.

 So here are some fun exercises you can try with your kid when they’re feeling down:

 - Run a couple of laps around the yard, playground, or any other place safe for running

 - Challenge your kid to a jumping contest with three categories: who can jump the highest, longest, and fastest

 - Put on some music and jump rope to the beat continuously for 3 minutes.
 If your child can’t jump rope, lose the rope and just jump for fun